polterguy/hyper-ide/helpers/help-files/01 - Hyperlambda/10 - Active Events.md

 Active Events are first and foremost a design pattern.
 It is however a design pattern, that largely replaces most other design patterns in this world.
 Simply because it solves the same problems as dozens of other design patterns do combined.
-Active Events also happens to solve these problems in a very beautiful way arguably, making sure you are able to create better cohesion in your software, while retaining a larger degree of encapsulation, and end up with increased means to apply polymorphism.
+Active Events also happens to solve these problems very beautifully, making sure you are able to create better cohesion in your software, while retaining a larger degree of encapsulation, and end up with increased means to apply polymorphism.
 Hence, it also largely becomes a replacement to OOP.

 An Active Event is an alternative way of invoking functionality.
 It is, in such a way, a substitute to what traditional programming refers to as *"functions"* and *"methods"*.
 Among its defining traits, is the fact that every Active Event, can accept the same set of arguments.
 In fact, they all have the same input signatures, which can be condensed down to *"a bunch of nodes"* or *"a lambda object"* to be specific.
-They also all return the exact same stuff, which again, you guessed it, is *"a lambda object"*.
+They also all return the exact same stuff, which again is a _"bunch of nodes"_, or a *"lambda object"*.

 ### Terms